 The Blood in the Snow Film Festival (BITS) was first created in 2012 with a mandate to highlight the best in contemporary genre filmmaking in Canada.

 Blood in the Snow has the reputation of being a "filmmaker’s festival".
-In 2022 the festival had 36 of the 44 filmmakers featured in attendance from all across Canada.
-There are activities all weekend long allowing filmmakers to network with other filmmakers and other important industry contacts.
+There are activities all week long allowing filmmakers to network with other filmmakers and other important industry contacts.
 Filmmaker activities include industry panels, VIP industry cocktail socials and after parties every night of the festival.

 Blood in the Snow is generously funded in part by Telefilm Canada, Ontario Creates and the Independent Production Fund.
 The Blood in the Snow Film Festival is also on the eligibility list of festivals for the Canadian Screen Awards.